 My sculpture is about material and form and I see the physical world in terms of shape and mass.
 I am asking the viewer to study the form, the space it occupies, the air it displaces.
 I either carve directly or work from sketches and maquettes.
 There is often a point during the carving when the stone starts arguing back; this is the beginning of a dialogue wherein the object insists on alternatives to my original idea and is one of the exquisite moments in the creative process to which I am drawn.

 The work is influenced by carvers who came before: the Egyptians and Greeks, through the medieval period and Donatello, to the 20th century; Epstein, Arp and Brancusi.

-During the 20 years that I spent as a sculpture conservator, I was fortunate enough to work on stone carvings from the megalithic, medieval and modern periods.
+During the 20 years that I spent as a sculpture conservator, I was fortunate enough to work on carvings from the megalithic, medieval and modern eras.
 This exposure has imparted a deep understanding of the context of the object and the historical thread that links all artisans and artists who have ever worked stone.

 I am not a conceptual artist; I am simply striving to release pure form from small pieces of the Earth’s crust.
 When the work goes badly it is mental torture; when it goes well it is like alchemy.
 Sculpting fulfils a fundamental need.

 It’s about geology, the displacement of air and extending the historical thread.